-Alibaba might not be a household name outside of China -- yet.
-But that could change quickly now that the company, and its famous founder Jack Ma, is seeking investors overseas.
+Alibaba might not be a household name outside China -- yet.
+But that stands to change quickly now that the company, and its famous founder Jack Ma, is attracting investors overseas.

-The company -- which also offers payment services, logistics, digital media, and cloud computing -- has a lot of moving parts, complicated relationships with its investors,, and big numbers.
+The company -- which also offers payment services, logistics, digital media and cloud computing -- has a lot of moving parts, complicated relationships with its investors,, and big numbers.

 If you're feeling lost, don't worry.
-We picked out 23 choice tidbits -- from the company's 248-page IPO filing (not including appendices) and other sources -- to get you up to speed.
+We picked out 23 choice tidbits -- from the company's IPO filings and other sources -- to get you up to speed.

 2. Amazon-eBay mashup.
 The company owns and operates a handful of e-commerce related businesses.
 Most notable are Taobao, a consumer-to-consumer marketplace similar to eBay; TMall, a shopping hub for brands, like Apple and Gap, to sell direct to customers; 1688.com, a wholesale site; Juhuasuan.com, a daily deals site; and Aliyun.com, a cloud computing service.